 Take that, life raft.

-Seriously though.
 If you want to know how your SEO strategy is paying off, get insight into what Google thinks about your website, or gather data on what you should do next, then Google Search Console is the tool for you.

 Google Search Console is a free tool by Google that allows you to track how your website performs in search results.

-To use Google Search Console, you need to first verify a website (what GSC refers to as a ‘property’) which will then give you access to data on how your site is performing.
-Google tracks these metrics for you:
+To track your website in Google Search Console, you need to verify your website (or property, in Google Search Console terms), which will then give you access to data on how your site is performing.

-And allows you to view these metrics over time, as well as broken down by keyword, page, or even device (mobile vs desktop for example).
-You can export data into spreadsheets, or integrate with a software application to view and create reports (like you can do in Centori).
+Google Search Console allows you to view these metrics over time, as well as broken down by keyword, page, or even device (mobile vs desktop for example).

-Google Search Console also allows you to see which of your pages Google has crawled and is showing in Google search results (and if any are excluded) as well as a host of technical errors Google may run into when crawling your site.
+Google Search Console also allows you to see which of your pages Google has crawled and is showing in Google search results (and if any are excluded), as well as a host of technical errors Google may run into when crawling your site.

-Like I said, it’s a great tool that packs a ton of great functionality into a simple (and free) package.
+As I said, it’s a great tool that packs a ton of great functionality into a simple (and free) package.

 Centori integrates with Google Search Console to provide pre-built dashboards

-About those metrics though… what are they?
+About those metrics, though… what are they?
+Let’s go through them one by one.

 Google defines impressions as such: